 Orchids on lava rocks benefit from regular fertilization.
 Choose a balanced orchid fertilizer and dilute it according to the instructions provided.
 Apply the fertilizer to the plants during the growing season, typically every two to four weeks.

 Avoid over-fertilizing, as it can harm the orchids’ delicate roots.
 Flush the rocks with plain water occasionally to prevent the buildup of mineral salts.
+Because lava rock is an inorganic orchid repotting medium, nutrients must be supplied through regular feeding.

 Temperature and light